OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/EmissionManager.sol/contract.EmissionManager.md

 allow governance to set the bond contracts used by the emission manager

-*This function reverts if:
+This function reverts if:

+- The caller does not have the admin role
 - bondAuctioneer_ is the zero address
-- teller_ is the zero address*
+- teller_ is the zero address

 ```solidity
 function setBondContracts(address bondAuctioneer_, address teller_) external onlyAdminRole;